 |L text||Log text (used to put information on paper but not input to computer).
 Equivalent to LOG button on 220-1 consoles.|

 All numbers are input/output in octal. ctl and per are 2-digit octal numbers. adr is a 7-digit octal number where the first digit must be 0 or 1. octal-triplets are 3-digit octal numbers where the first digit must be 0-3.
+A blank may substitute for 0 in the first digit.
 In this mode, the console will automatically insert blanks or carriage-returns into commands when certain obvious limits are reached.
 These commands also update the control panel Contents, Address, and Control values as appropriate.
 Pressing carriage-return before command is complete will cancel the command and take no action.
 In the case of entering octal-triplets, only the last (current) character is cancelled.

 "Control Mode" console operation is based on "Model 120 Equipment Operators Manual" (Honeywell document 278), extended for series 2000 systems.